calvinlauyh/javascript-type-determiniation-cheatsheet/README.md

 | new (Test = function() {}) | **_undefined_** | **_undefined_** | **_undefined_** | **_undefined_** | | **_Test_** | | **_Test_** |
 | new (function Test() {}) | **_undefined_** | **_undefined_** | **_undefined_** | **_undefined_** | Test | Test | Test | Test |

-Remarks:
+## Remarks:
-- IE8: Tested on Internet Explorer Version 8.0.7601.17514 running on Windows 7
+* IE8: Tested on Internet Explorer Version 8.0.7601.17514 running on Windows 7
-- IE9: Tested on Internet Explorer Version 9.0.8112.16421 running on Windows 7
+* IE9: Tested on Internet Explorer Version 9.0.8112.16421 running on Windows 7
-- IE10: Tested on Internet Explorer Version 10.0.9200.17148 running on Windows 7
+* IE10: Tested on Internet Explorer Version 10.0.9200.17148 running on Windows 7
-- IE11: Tested on Internet Explorer Version 11.321.14393.0 running on Windows 10
+* IE11: Tested on Internet Explorer Version 11.321.14393.0 running on Windows 10
-- Edge: Tested on Microsoft Edge 38.14393.0.0 running on Windows 10
+* Edge: Tested on Microsoft Edge 38.14393.0.0 running on Windows 10
-- Chrome: Tested on Chrome Version 53.0.2785.143 m (64-bit) running on Windows 10
+* Chrome: Tested on Chrome Version 53.0.2785.143 m (64-bit) running on Windows 10
-- Firefox: Tested on Firefox Version 48.0.2 running on Windows 7
+* Firefox: Tested on Firefox Version 48.0.2 running on Windows 7
-- Safari: Tested on Safari Version 10.0 (11602.1.50.0.10) running on Mac OS X El Capitan
+* Safari: Tested on Safari Version 10.0 (11602.1.50.0.10) running on Mac OS X El Capitan

+## Found a mistake?
+If you found a mistake in the documentation, please feel free to address it in the Issues section.

+## Disclaimer
+This documentation is written in the hope that it can give a quick overview of the behaviours, but there is no gurantee that this documentation is free of mistakes.
+If you are using its result in your production project, make sure you test your project well.

+## License
+Copyright (c) Yu H.
+Published under The MIT License (MIT)